Research shows that 99% of employees would like to work remotely at least some of the time.

 Eight ways to transform your remote meetings.

-You don’t want to hinder productivity with a constant barrage of online meetings.
+You don’t want to hinder productivity with constant online meetings.
 You have to make each one matter.

 Remote workers have more team meetings than their in-office counterparts, according to OwlLabs.